1 Timotheus

 For example what would “all men” mean here?
 All men currently living?
 All men who currently live and who will be born?
 Or should we include the men who are dead as well?
 Is the meaning of “all men” really “all mankind”?
 From the context one could even make the argument that the phrase “all men” is explained in the next verse and that it would mean “kings and all that are in authority.”
 But I believe, and many before me, that the most faithful interpretation is “all kinds of men” or as John Owen has it “men of all sorts.”

-The second reason for the world all is to contrast the current times with the previous times.
+The second reason for the word all is to contrast the current times with the previous times.
 In former times the Word of God was send to the Jews only.
 Now it is send to all, to the gentiles as well.

 Readers interested in the meaning of texts like this and the meaning of “all”, “whole world” and texts like that should read The Death of Death in the Death of Christ by John Owen.
 Get the edition with an introduction by J.I.
 Packer as this contains a very useful outline of the work.